DavidJohnQuinlan/python_packages/README.md

 possible to enable the package to update automatically once changes have been made to its code base.

+The command:

-The command `pip install -e /path/to/repo` overwrites the directory in the site-packages with a symbolic link to the package you wish to make changes to.
+`pip install -e /path/to/repo`

+overwrites the directory in the site-packages with a symbolic link to the package you wish to make changes to.
 Thus, any changes made to this package will be automatically added and identified.
 The symbolic link looks at the current files in the directory, meaning you can switch branches to see changes or